Agenda Signals / Identity / Black Community

 Excluded / Targeted 0 Included / Protected

-Black voters framed as being excluded from political power
+Black voters framed as skeptical and potentially alienated from Democratic candidate

 Excluded / Targeted 0 Included / Protected